gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ### What if I want to include multiple tasks and concepts in a reference guide?

-If you find yourself wanting to include multiple related topics in one article, consider splitting each into its own individual guide and referencing the other topics under sections called “Prerequisites” and/or "Other Resources" sections in the related guide articles.
+If you find yourself wanting to include multiple related topics in one article, consider splitting each into its own individual guide and referencing the other topics under sections called "Prerequisites" and/or "Other Resources" sections in the related guide articles.

-It’s more ideal to have many articles that cover a broad range of technical topics rather than smashing too many topics into one article.
+It's more ideal to have many articles that cover a broad range of technical topics rather than smashing too many topics into one article.

 If you find yourself wanting to teach the reader how to accomplish a series of related tasks, you might want to write a tutorial.
 For short and super common how-to instructions for a single task, a recipe may work best.